Visualizing Vector Volume Data

 For example, adding the stream lines to the starting points produces:

-you to select regions of interest based on limits rather than using
+enables you to select regions of interest based on limits rather than using the

 When you index the arrays, you work with values that specify the elements in each dimension of the array.

 load wind xsub = x(1:10,20:30,1:7); ysub = y(1:10,20:30,1:7); zsub = z(1:10,20:30,1:7); usub = u(1:10,20:30,1:7); vsub = v(1:10,20:30,1:7); wsub = w(1:10,20:30,1:7);

 subvolume enables you to use coordinate values that you can